Smooth approximations of the Conical K�ahler-Ricci flows: Introduction

-\begin{rmk}From now on whenever we say "conical" or "$(\alpha,\beta)$" we mean strong conical or strong $(\alpha,\beta)$, to differ from the weak conical cases.
+\begin{rmk}For convention on H\"older norms, see Definition \ref{Def convention on Holder norms}.
+From now on whenever we say "conical" or "$(\alpha,\beta)$" we mean strong conical or strong $(\alpha,\beta)$, to differ from the weak conical cases.
 Notice a random weak $(\alpha,\beta)$-metric does not aprorily possess the correct cone structure along the singular divisor. \end{rmk} Now we state our main theorem on the long-time existence of the weak flow. \begin{thm} Suppose $\omega_{\phi_0}$ is a $(\alpha,\beta)$-conical metric.
 Then there exists a weak conical K\"ahler-Ricci flow $\omega_{\phi}(t),\ t \in [0,\infty)$ initiated from $\phi_0$.
 Moreover, the weak flow above coincides with the strong flow given by Theorem 1.2 in \cite{CYW} till whenever the strong flow exists. \end{thm}

 \begin{rmk} For smooth K\"ahler-Ricci flows, the global existence is proved by Cao \cite{Cao}.
 For conical K\"ahler-Ricci flow, when $n=1$, this is recently proved by Yin \cite{Yin2}, and also by Mazzeo-Rubinstein-Sesum \cite{MRS} with different function spaces.
 For higher dimensions, we believe the parabolic version of Brendle's work can solve the long time existence problem when $\beta\leq \frac{1}{2}$. \end{rmk} \begin{rmk} Recently, the author learned Liu and Zhang also consider the conical K\"ahler-Ricci flows on Fano manifolds.
 In \cite{LiuZhang}, they also obtain long time solutions for conical K\"ahler-Ricci flow on Fano manifolds.
-Moreover, they obtain convergence of their conical K\"ahler-Ricci flows in some cases. \end{rmk}
+Moreover, they obtain convergence of their conical K\"ahler-Ricci flows in some cases.
+We also have the work by Bahuaud-Vertman on singular Yamabe-flows \cite{Vertman}. \end{rmk}

 \begin{rmk} For simplicity, we only present the case with one smooth divisor.
 Our proof certainly works with multiple smooth divisors with no intersections and with possibly different angles along each component. \end{rmk}